rndlabs/cow-docs/docs/4_off-chain-services/api/1_introduction.md

 # API

-Directly interact with the CoW protocol to place, manage and settle your orders through a documented API interface.
+Directly interact with the CoW Protocol to place, manage and settle your orders through a documented API interface.

 See [API Docs (Swagger)](https://api.cow.fi/docs) for more details.